Oratorio: Etymology

-1600, origins
+Origins

-Although medieval plays such as the Ludus Danielis and Renaissance dialogue motets such as those of the Oltremontani had characteristics of an oratorio, the first oratorio is usually seen as Emilio de Cavalieri's Rappresentatione di Anima, et di Corpo.
-Monteverdi composed Il Combattimento di Tancredi e Clorinda which can be considered as the first secular oratorio.
+Although medieval plays such as the Ludus Danielis and Renaissance dialogue motets such as those of the Oltremontani had characteristics of an oratorio, the first oratorio is usually seen as Emilio de Cavalieri's Rappresentatione di Anima, et di Corpo (1600).
+Monteverdi composed Il Combattimento di Tancredi e Clorinda (1624) which can be considered as the first secular oratorio.

 The origins of the oratorio can be found in sacred dialogues in Italy.
-These were settings of Biblical, Latin texts and musically were quite similar to motets.
+These were settings of biblical, Latin texts and musically were quite similar to motets.
 There was a strong narrative, dramatic emphasis and there were conversational exchanges between characters in the work.
 Giovanni Francesco Anerio's Teatro harmonico spirituale (1619) is a set of 14 dialogues, the longest of which is 20 minutes long and covers the conversion of St. Paul and is for four soloists: Historicus (narrator), tenor; St. Paul, tenor; Voice from Heaven, bass; and Ananias, tenor.
 There is also a four-part chorus to represent any crowds in the drama.
 The music is often contrapuntal and madrigal-like.

 Philip Neri's Congregazione dell'Oratorio featured the singing of spiritual laude.
 These became more and more popular and were eventually performed in specially built oratories (prayer halls) by professional musicians.
 Again, these were chiefly based on dramatic and narrative elements.

 Sacred opera provided another impetus for dialogues, and they greatly expanded in length (although never really beyond 60 minutes long).
 Cavalieri's Rappresentatione di Anima, et di Corpo is an example of one of these works, but technically it is not an oratorio because it features acting and dancing.
 It does, however contain music in the monodic style.

 The first oratorio to be called by that name is Pietro della Valle's Oratorio della Purificazione, but due to its brevity (only 12 minutes long) and the fact that its other name was "dialogue", we can see that there was much ambiguity in these names.

 1650–1700

-During the second half of the 17th century, there were trends toward the secularization of the religious oratorio.
-Evidence of this lies in its regular performance outside church halls in courts and public theaters.
-Whether religious or secular, the theme of an oratorio is meant to be weighty.
-It could include such topics as Creation, the life of Jesus, or the career of a classical hero or Biblical prophet.
+During the second half of the 17th century, there were trends toward the performance of the religious oratorio also outside church halls in courts and public theaters.
+The theme of an oratorio is meant to be weighty.
+It could include such topics as Creation, the life of Jesus, or the career of a classical hero or biblical prophet.
 Other changes eventually took place as well, possibly because most composers of oratorios were also popular composers of operas.
 They began to publish the librettos of their oratorios as they did for their operas.
 Strong emphasis was soon placed on arias while the use of the choir diminished.
 Female singers became regularly employed, and replaced the male narrator with the use of recitatives.

 By the mid-17th century, two types had developed: